AnthonyLzq/TypeScriptProjectGenerator/readme.md

 ## <a name="notes"></a>Notes

-Here is the list of the packages that are being installed:
+Here is the list of the packages that are being installed, as`devDependencies`:

 - [`@types/node`](https://www.npmjs.com/package/@types/node)
 - [`@typescript-eslint/eslint-plugin`](https://www.npmjs.com/package/@typescript-eslint/eslint-plugin)